DNA leads police to arrest of mother in 1987 California baby death | KRDO

 “Thanks to the persistent efforts of our investigators and partners, this victim now has an identity, bringing resolution to the case,” Riverside Police Chief Larry Gonzalez said.
 “We will remain dedicated to seeking justice for homicide victims and ensuring their families find closure.”

-Avila’s next hearing is scheduled for September 9, according to jail records.
+Avila’s arraignment is scheduled for September 9, according to the DA’s office.

 The-CNN-Wire